techiaith/model-tagiwr-spacy-cy/README.md

 ```

 2. Install the lang cy folder by following the instructions here: https://github.com/techiaith/spacy-lang-cy
-3. Install the model on your computer and unzip it
+3. Install the model on your computer and unzip it so that you have a 'model_tagio_spacy' folder.
 4. Create a Python file using the following code and run it:

 ```
 import spacy

-nlp = spacy.load("location of the model")
+nlp = spacy.load("path/to/model_tagio_spacy")

 sents = ["mae'r cathod yn bwyta",
          "roedd y dynion yn hapus",